This blog was originally posted on 15th March 2018 and was updated February 2021.

 1. The Gelsi Estate, Tuscany

 With spectacular views that change dramatically with the seasons, this naturally beautiful estate is located in the ancient heart of Tuscany.
-The timeless estate is perfect for our guests who come to Tuscany looking for the classic landscape with its rolling hills that is quintessentially Italian.
+The timeless estate is perfect for our guests who come to Tuscany looking for the classic landscape with its rolling hills for their painting inspiration.

 2. Castelletto di Montebenichi, Tuscany

 4. Villa Torre, Amalfi

 This quintessentially Sicilian seaside village is the perfect place to capture authentic Sicilian life.
-Famous for catching and processing tuna, you can sketch the lines of fishing boats at the harbour, or the locals socialising in the Piazza Regina Margherita.
-The best thing about this painting spot is that you won’t find any tourists in this hidden gem, so my groups can paint and sketch all day!
+Famous for catching and processing tuna, you can sketch the lines of fishing boats at the harbour.
+Another great subject is the locals socialising in the Piazza Regina Margherita.
+The best thing about this painting spot is that you won’t find any tourists in this hidden gem.
+This means my groups can paint and sketch all day!

 If the thought of sitting in the Italian sun, paintbrush in hand, taking in the idyllic Tuscan countryside or the elegant streets of Venice, sounds tempting – get in touch or order our brochure!
 We have many fantastic painting tutors, like Hugh, who will be taking guests to stunning locations on our painting holidays.